oarepo/invenio-typing-stubs/README.md

 During the process, please pay special attention to the following issues:

 0. IMPORTANT: think hard about each file.
 Gather as much context as possible because sometimes the correct type is not obvious.
-Do not be rushed by the amount of work or time constraints, we will do it in several passes if needed.
-It is better to do it slowly and correctly than quickly and incorrectly.
+NEVER count on mypy that passing it means that the stubs are correct.
+ALWAYS check the source code and think hard about it.
+   NEVER do stuff in batches to save time, we need to be thorough.
+   NEVER skip a file without inspecting the source!

 a.
 Try to avoid using Any.
 If possible, always use more specific types.
    NEVER use the "object" type.
 Also check the already generated code for Any